Alise-Sainte-Reine: The Gallo-Roman site

 The archaeological site of Alesia was not abandoned following the siege of Alesia.
 Recent excavations have unearthed the ruins of buildings that reflect the romanization of the site.
 There is a theatre to the northwest, which was a feature of Roman Gaul.
 It has a cavea in the shape of a semi-circle, in which the audience sat on wooden bleachers that have disappeared over time.
 The actors appeared in the orchestra.
 The capacity of the theatre is estimated to have been 5,000 seats, which is low compared to the theatre at Autun (20,000 seats).
 The circular wall of the cavea measures 81 metres.
 To the east of the theatre stood a temple which was commonly used in Gallo-Roman cities for both religion and entertainment.
 The cella of this temple stood on a podium similar to the Maison Carree in Nimes.
 Modest in size, it was opened up in accordance with the requirements of worship.
 Its facade had four columns of which nothing remains today.

 Archaeologists believe that this temple, which is surrounded by a wall built in the 2nd century AD, was dedicated to Taranis or Jupiter.
 The objects found at the site and kept at the Alesia Museum reflect the emergence of the cult of Cybele in the 3rd and 4th centuries.

 Next to the temple a basilica served the political and judicial functions of the city.
 The Curia and courts held meetings in this type of building.
 The affairs of the city were also discussed in the public square: the forum.
 It was lined with shops and served as a meeting place for the city's inhabitants.
 There is a monument to the north of the forum that is said to be of Ucuetis, headquarters of the corporation of bronziers.
 It also served as a shrine to honour the gods Bergusia and Ucuetis.

 Reconstruction of the Roman contravallation of the battle of Alesia.

-General view of the archaelogical site.
+General view of the archaeological site.